#90: McSpadden Park

 #5 in Renfrew-Collingwood

 3900 Renfrew Street

-In the midst of all of Vancouver’s treasures at the water’s edge, Renfrew Ravine is a nice little inland surprise.
+In the midst of all of Vancouver’s treasures at the water’s edge, Renfrew Ravine is a nice inland surprise.

 A large natural gorge that stretches seven whole blocks just north of the 29th Avenue SkyTrain station, the park is essentially a series of trails down to Still Creek, along with a long flat walking trail along the eastern perimeter filled with interesting art.